Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Clustering on the Sphere

-Listing \ref{code:wireless-validation} illustrates the usage of the \texttt{validation} function on the clustering results of the \texttt{wireless} data set, together with the obtained results.
+Listing \ref{code:wireless-validation} illustrates the usage of the \texttt{validation} method on the clustering results of the \texttt{wireless} data set, together with the obtained results.
 Figure \ref{fig:wireless_elbow} shows the generated elbow plots.

 The elbow plots and the reported metrics suggest $K=4$ as number of clusters.
 This is in accordance with the known ground truth.
-Once the number of clusters is selected, the function \texttt{summary\_stat} in the \texttt{QuadratiK} package can be used to obtain additional summary information with respect to the clustering results.
-In particular, the function provides mean, standard deviation, median, inter-quantile range, minimum and maximum computed for each variable, overall and by the assigned membership, as well as a representation of data points.
+Once the number of clusters is selected, the function \texttt{stats\_clusters} in the \texttt{QuadratiK} package can be used to obtain additional summary information with respect to the clustering results.
+In particular, the function provides mean, standard deviation, median, inter-quantile range, minimum and maximum computed for each variable, overall and by the assigned membership.
+In both \texttt{Python} and \texttt{R} implementation, we also provide a \texttt{plot} method that can be utilized to generate a graphical representation of data points.
 For $d=2$ and $d=3$, observations are displayed on the unit circle and unit sphere, respectively.
-If $d>3$, the spherical PCA is applied on the data set, and the first 3 principal components are used for visualizing data points on the sphere, after application of $L_2$ normalization.
-Listing \ref{code:wireless-summary} shows the usage of the \texttt{summary\_stat} function on the clustering results of the \texttt{wireless} data set.
-Figure \ref{fig:wireless_sphere} shows the data points according to the first three spherical principal components, colored by the true labels and the assigned membership.
+In the \texttt{Python} implementation, if $d>3$, the PCA is applied to the data set, and the first 3 principal components are used to visualize the data on the sphere, after applying $L_2$ normalization.
+Meanwhile in the \texttt{R} implementation, if $d>3$, the spherical PCA is applied on the data set, and the first 3 principal components are used for visualizing data points on the sphere, after application of $L_2$ normalization.
+Listing \ref{code:wireless-summary} shows the usage of the \texttt{stats\_clusters} function in \texttt{Python} on the clustering results of the \texttt{wireless} data set.
+Figure \ref{fig:wireless_sphere} is generated in \texttt{R} and shows the data points according to the first three spherical principal components, colored by the true labels and the assigned membership.

-The clusters identified with $k=4$ achieve high performance metrics in terms of ARI, Macro Precision and Macro Recall.
-Figure \ref{fig:wireless_sphere} also shows that the identified clusters follows the initial labels.

 \begin{landscape}